MartaKliuchnik/hospital-appointment-scheduler/README.md

 Status Code: **400 Bad Request**

-Description: The client ID is missing from the request.
+Description: The doctor ID is missing from the request.
 The provided doctor ID is invalid (not a number).

 ```
 {
-    "message": "Client ID is required."
+    "message": "Doctor ID is required."
 }
 ```
 ```